Marcgs96/Camera-Transitions-Research/docs/index.md

 ## My code implementation

+I decided to keep both functionalities (change of scene and transition) separate to work independently and keep the code as encapsulated as possible, in addition to allowing me to make a greater diversity of types of transitions and the possibility of having multiple active transitions at the same time.

 ### The SceneManager

 SceneManager is a module whose purpose is to control the behavior of the active scene and change the scene.